neonevm/neon-evm.docs/devportal/value_token.md

 ### Token circulation
 When a user creates a transaction, they specify the cost of its execution, taking into account gas price.
 An operator receives the transaction for execution taking into account the cost specified by the user, as well as a fee.
 The user's funds are blocked to be paid to the operator following execution.

 User funds are transferred to the collateral pool in the form of `SOL` tokens.
-The amount of tokens depends on setting up a multisig account (in the current implementation, this value is hardcoded).
+The amount of tokens needed depends on setting up a multisig account (in the current implementation, this value is hardcoded).

 Depending on the number of operations in a transaction, it can be performed in one or several iterations.